Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Results

 Taken together, our ablations show that each component, learnable time constants, adaptive thresholds, and latent compression, offers a clear performance benefit.
 Their contributions are complementary: time constant learning mitigates sensitivity to initialization, ALIF neurons enhance credit assignment, and compression improves spiking representation efficiency under parameter constraints.
 These findings support our design choice to combine all three in the final architecture.

-\autoref{fig:6dof-example} illustrates the evolution of network behavior during training.
-The 3D trajectory of the robotic arm becomes more accurate and stable over time, with distance-to-target errors decreasing steadily across epochs.
+\autoref{fig:6dof-example} illustrates representative trajectories and internal network dynamics during task execution.
+As training progresses, end-effector trajectories become smoother and more consistent, and distance-to-target errors decrease steadily.
 Simultaneously, the membrane voltages and spike trains of both the prediction and policy networks stabilize, indicating that the network develops a robust internal representation of both control dynamics and task structure.
+Notably, as training stabilizes, spiking activity in the policy network becomes denser and more regular than in the prediction network, consistent with the policy’s role in producing continuous control signals rather than sparse state-change representations.
 We interpret this as a sign that the model transitions from exploration to a settled control regime.
+At later training stages, small oscillations around the target can be observed in the distance traces, despite high time-on-target performance.
+We further evaluate robustness to within-episode target shifts and observe rapid re-acquisition of perturbed targets without online learning (see \autoref{sec:robustness}).

-These experiments confirm that fully spiking networks, when trained with deep learning–inspired methods adapted to the spiking domain, can solve continuous, high-dimensional motor tasks with high accuracy and stability.
+These experiments confirm that fully spiking networks, when equipped with adaptive temporal dynamics and efficient representations, can solve continuous, high-dimensional motor tasks with high accuracy and stability comparable to non-spiking recurrent baselines.
+Importantly, this is achieved with substantially fewer parameters and without requiring highly accurate long-horizon predictions, highlighting a key distinction between prediction fidelity and control effectiveness in model-based spiking systems.
 Altogether, our findings demonstrate that SNNs can match the functional demands of complex control settings, opening the door to scalable, adaptable, and energy-efficient spiking systems for robotics and beyond.

 \FloatBarrier